Psychology of Line, Shape, Colors, Textures, size, and Fit in Design

 Best For: A traditional look suitable for all body types, especially for those who prioritize comfort over trend-driven styles.

-Commonly Found In: Traditional suits, casual shirts, and jeans.
+Commonly Found In: Traditional dresses, suits, casual shirts, and jeans.

 Modern Fit